Port Moresby Air Raid March 19, 1942

 Defending Australian Army 3.7" Heavy Anti-Aircraft Gun (H1) atop Tuaguba Hill Gun Battery (Ack Ack Hill) fires 146 rounds at the bombers as 60kg bombs impact Tuaguba Hill (Ack Ack Hill) one side of the hill, and came up over the top between the guns and down the other side without scoring any direct hits on the gun positions.
 At one point, the battery ran out of ammunition, as it was firing nearly every day at attacking Japanese aircraft.
 The first set of barrels were worn out from firing, and sent back to Australia for evaluation.

-On March 19, 1942 this battery fired 146 rounds at Japanese G3M2 Nells from the 1st Kokutai (1st Air Group) that released 60 kg bombs that impacted on one side of the hill, and came over the top between the guns and down the other side without scoring any direct hits on the gun positions.
+During the air raid, this battery fired 146 rounds at Japanese G3M2 Nells from the 1st Kokutai (1st Air Group) that released 60 kg bombs that impacted on one side of the hill, and came over the top between the guns and down the other side without scoring any direct hits on the gun positions.
 At one point, the battery ran out of ammunition, as it was firing nearly every day at attacking Japanese aircraft.
 The first set of barrels were worn out from firing, and sent back to Australia for evaluation.

 Kodochosho, 1st Kōkūtai, March 19, 1942